tomhallmain/simple_image_compare/README.md

 ## Image Browser

 The UI can be used as an image file browser.
-This especially useful on Windows as the following features are available that the default Windows Photo Viewer application does not support:
+This is especially useful on Windows as the following features are available that the default Windows Photo Viewer application does not support:
 - Auto-resize images to fill the screen
 - Auto-refresh directory files
 - Quicker and smoother transitions between images